-"Source of wealth" The origins of a customer's financial standing or total net worth i.e. those activities which have generate a customer's funds and property as per section 4.13 of the AML/CFT Handbook.

-"Type of trust / foundation / company"

-For example: private limited company, public limited company, limited partnership, discretionary trust, fixed interest trust, testamentary trust.

-Please refer to the accepting business should you have any doubt or queries about completing the Eligible Introducer Certificate Forms.
+"Source of w vealth" The origins of a customer's financial standing or total net worth i.e. those activities which have generate a customer's funds and property as per section 4.13 of the AML/CFT Handbook.
+"Type of trus / company" st / foundation For example: private limited company, public limited company, limited partnership, discretionary trust, fixed interest trust, testamentary trust. er to the accepting business should you have any doubt or queries about compl Introducer Certificate Forms.

-Appendix F AML/CFT Handbook
+Appendix F

-Appendix F Acceptable Applicants Certificate
+Acceptable Applicants Certificate